themarquisdesheric/amber-health/src/pages/articles/2019-09-28-endometriosis-treatment.md

 Clearly the hurdles to care for endometriosis are multidimensional and require an immense amount of resources, dedicated time, and access to medical care.
 For patients already burdened with illness, navigating a broken healthcare system and receiving inadequate care only further <a href="https://www.ncbi.nlm.nih.gov/pubmed/15154905/" target="_blank" rel="noopener noreferrer">detracts from their quality of life</a>.

 As a patient, being informed on the available treatments can help you advocate for your health needs and select the most appropriate options.
+Unfortunately, the onus is on the patient to become informed and educate the medical community.
 The following sections will provide a detailed look at many of the available treatments for endometriosis.

 * Surgery: Excision vs Ablation
 * Hormonal Therapy
 * Alternative Therapies
 * Pain Management

-<h2>Surgery</h2>
+<h3>Surgery</h3>